 ECOCITY 2017: Changing Cities: Resilience and Transformations

-ECOCITY 2017: Changing Cities: Resilience and Transformations is being hosted by the University of Melbourne, Western Sydney University, the Government of Victoria and the City of Melbourne.
-The 2017 Summit will bring together a diverse mix of researchers, policy makers and citizens with a common focus on identifying and creating pathways to more sustainable, resilient and equitable cities.
+ECOCITY 2017: Changing Cities: Resilience and Transformations was hosted by the University of Melbourne, Western Sydney University, the Government of Victoria and the City of Melbourne.
+The 2017 Summit brought together a diverse mix of researchers, policy makers and citizens with a common focus on identifying and creating pathways to more sustainable, resilient and equitable cities.

-ECOCITY 2017 will address the unprecedented ecological, economic, political and cultural challenges – and opportunities – facing the world’s cities through a focus on six major themes:
+ECOCITY 2017 addressed the unprecedented ecological, economic, political and cultural challenges – and opportunities – facing the world’s cities through a focus on six major themes:

 - Climate and energy transformations